-In addition to the above provision, additional employment floorspace will also be achieved through redevelopment, intensification, change of use to employment, and provision of new employment sites.
+In addition to the above provision, additional employment floorspace will also be achieved through redevelopment, intensification and change of use to employment.
 The majority of this floorspace will be provided within the town centres and the main existing employment areas.